blablacar/dgr/README.md

 ### The attributes

-All the YAML files in the directory **attributes** are read by CNT.
+All the YAML files in the directory **attributes** are read by cnt.
 The first node of the YAML has to be "default" as it can be overridden in a POD or with a json in the env variable CONFD_OVERRIDE in the cmd line.

 attributes/myapp.yml
 ```yaml